michaelJwilson/surveysim/README.md

 # surveysim

 This package simulates the execution of the DESI main survey (ELG, LRG, QSO) and BGS survey.
-To run, for example:
+For example, to run the first year of the nominal survey:

-	>>> from surveysim.surveysim import surveySim
+    % surveysim --start 2019-08-28 --end 2020-07-13 --verbose

-	>>> surveySim((2016, 12, 27), (2017, 1, 4), seed=123456, use_jpl=False)
+For details on all the available options use:

-The optional seed for the weather module's random number generator has to be an int or array_like convertible to an unsigned 32-bit integer; use_jpl specifies which version of avoidobject.py to use (True use PyEphem, False uses astropy + jplephem).
+    % surveysim --help

 A plotting utility is provided to look at the progression of the survey and various metrics.
 To run the plotting tool: